Our quest to ban fracking and frack wastes in Michigan has been, and still is, a long journey.

 On that day we brought our 47 boxes to the State of Michigan Bureau of Elections for filing for the 2020 election.
 To our astonishment, the Director of Elections rejected the filing without even taking possession of the boxes.
-This action brings us to the next phase in the campaign: litigation.
+This action brought us to a second legal phase of the campaign.

 The very next day, we sued the Director of Elections and Secretary of State on Tuesday, Election Day in the Michigan Court of Appeals, asking the court for immediate same-day consideration, but the court took no action.
 We put the boxes of signatures into secure storage with a records management company, and amended the complaint asking the court to compel the Bureau to take possession of the signatures as they should have on November 5, consider that action a "filing," and begin canvassing, which by law only the Board of State Canvassers can do.
 This suit was thrown out without explanation by the court.

 When we sued in 2016, to get a declaratory ruling on the unconstitutionality of the statute restricting signature-gathering to 180 days, the defendants had said in court, and the court agreed, that "if and when Plaintiffs [the Committee to Ban Fracking] obtain additional signatures they require, then they would be able to file their petition."
-Now they are saying just the opposite, we cannot file.
-We make the argument in one of our counts, that the State cannot go back on what it successfully argued in the court previously.
+When we did exactly that on November 5, 2018, their rejection was a stunning reversal.